flashbeer/hardware/README.md

-# hardware
+# Hardware
-everything about hardware, programming and circuits
+Everything about hardware, programming, circuits and diagrams